 A laboratory is a place where researchers spend the majority of their lives attempting to solve the mysteries of the universe; or at least the fraction dictated in their grants.

-Ever needed to stick something together, and neither tape nor glue were good enough for the job?
+Ever needed to stick something together, and neither tape nor glue was good enough for the job?
 Tack is a wonderful substance that has helped me get out of some tight jams over the years.
-It can be molded and stretched however you need, and acts as a pretty strong binding agent.
+It can be molded and stretched however you need and acts as a pretty strong binding agent.
 Furthermore, it can be removed quite easily if you wish to re-use it elsewhere.
-I have used white-tack to repair leaks, hold cuvettes at specific heights, and even managed to hold parts of a motor together..
+I have used white-tack to repair leaks, hold cuvettes at specific heights, and even managed to hold parts of a motor together.

 The pencil wrench